shadowmint/gulp-magic-template/README.md

 Notice that this plugin will only generate *one* output file, for a complete input file set; partial file sets are discarded, and each complete set will emit with a single filename based off the `path` option.

+### Debug

+The debug option can be used to debug the process, it returns a block like this on the handler:

+    { globals: { matched: 1, total: 1 },
+      incomplete: 0,
+      discarded: 0,
+      emitted: 2 }

+Which are, respectively, the number of global tokens required and found, the number of incomplete patterns at the end of the run, the number of paths that were discarded as matching no token, and the number of complete patterns emitted.

 ## Install